skill-mind/InheritX-smart_contract/Readme.md

 1. Verify that you're using the correct class hashes
 2. Make sure you're calling functions with the correct account (owner)
 3. Check transaction receipts for detailed error messages

+## STARK Proof Integration (Planned)

+### Overview
+Starknet's STARK proofs will enable scalable, off-chain verification for complex checks (e.g., inactivity periods).
+While direct on-chain STARK proof verification is not yet available, InheritX is architected for future integration.

+### Current Implementation
+- A placeholder function `verify_claim_with_proof` is implemented in the contract and interface.
+- This function hashes claim data using Poseidon and accepts a proof parameter.
+- Currently, the function mocks verification and always returns `true`.
+- Claim data is formatted and hashed for future compatibility with STARK proof verification.

+### Roadmap & Next Steps
+- Monitor Starknet's roadmap for native STARK proof verification support.
+- Once available, update `verify_claim_with_proof` to perform actual proof verification.
+- Unit tests are in place to validate the placeholder logic and will be updated for real proofs.

+### Developer Notes
+- See `src/InheritX.cairo` and `src/interfaces/IInheritX.cairo` for the placeholder implementation.
+- See `tests/test_inheritx.cairo` for unit tests mocking proof verification.
+- This approach ensures the contract is future-proof and ready for scalable, off-chain verification as soon as Starknet supports it.

 Thank you for contributing to InheritX and helping us build a secure, innovative platform for digital asset inheritance!